fbrzx/mkt-streams/README.md

    make up
    ```

-   This launches Redpanda, Schema Registry, REST Proxy, ksqlDB, ksqlDB CLI container, Kafka UI, and the web demo console at [http://localhost:8000](http://localhost:8000).
+   This launches Redpanda, Schema Registry, REST Proxy, ksqlDB, ksqlDB CLI container, Kafka UI at [http://localhost:8080](http://localhost:8080).
 Use the console to monitor the Delta checkpoints and publish extra demo events while the services run.

+   Need to iterate on just the console UI?
+Rebuild it independently with `make webapp`.

 2. **Register Avro schemas**